maurges/ron-hs/README.md

 - [ ] Benchmark and see if it's completely bad.
 The quickcheck tests are unbearable at size=50 already...
+  * Preliminary benchmarks show it's slightly worse than aeson, and a lot worse than rust.
+I really don't known how to profile, so this needs more learning.
 - [ ] Generic FromRon and ToRon instances.
 A good opportunity for me to learn ghc generics.
 - [ ] Better serializer with configurable options.
-- [ ] Maybe switch to bytestring for encoder?
+- [x] Maybe switch to bytestring for encoder?
 The bytestring builder is a lot more advanced than text one.
+  * Did and the ergonomics are a lot better
-- [ ] Maybe switch to bytestring for decoder?
+- [x] Maybe switch to bytestring for decoder?
 The specification is unclear whether raw sting may contain invalid unicode, and attoparsec for text is as good as for bytestring.
+  * Done.
+Performance is basically the same, but correctness is improved.
 - [ ] Do I really need Map and Vector?
 I just copied that part from aeson
 - [ ] See what else good there is in aeson and yank that.
 Loading from files maybe?